learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 );
 ```

-The `Astronauts.js` component we showed earlier can remain the same &mdash; note that
+The `Astronauts.js` component we showed earlier can remain the same — note that
 although we've called a function `fetchAstronauts()`, no actual asynchronous
 code is in the component.
 The component's main purpose is to render JSX.
 It uses
 data from Redux via `useSelector()` and connects an `onClick` event to an